mpi-forum/mpi-forum.github.io/meetings/2026/10/logistics.md

 Registration is available here:
 [https://forms.gle/hW4tJvfTnGwdzk7q7](https://forms.gle/hW4tJvfTnGwdzk7q7)

+There is no registration fee for the MPI Forum meeting itself, though the EuroMPI conference does have a separate registration fee.
+Coffee breaks and rooms are sponsored by TU Wien this time and lunches will be self-pay at a nearby restaurant.

 For the EuroMPI conference that will take place in the same location immediately following the MPI Forum meeting, registration is here:
 [https://eurompi.org/register](https://eurompi.org/register)